walasek/node-modularity/README.md

 await system.setup();
 state.myRestEndpoints.webserver.app.listen(80);
 // ...
-// You can also define teardown methods to close the system in the proper order! await system.teardown();
+// You can also define teardown methods and close the system in the proper order! await system.teardown();
 ```